SolaceTraining/solace-workshop-scs/codelab.md

 * Open the "spring-boot-mqttwebapp" project
 * Check out the *pom.xml* file and notice that there is nothing spring-cloud-streams related; only spring boot!
 * Then open up the *mqttListener.html* to see how simple it was to connect & receive events using MQTT Paho.
+* TODO create service key & gather credentials & other necessary info
-* In *mqttListener.html* update the host/port/username/vpn/credentials to connect to PubSub+ (Search for "UPDATE" to find where the updates need to be made)
+* In *mqttListener.html* update the host/port/username/vpn/credentials to connect to PubSub+ (Search for "UPDATE" to find where the updates need to be made).
 * Lastly look at the *MqttWebApp.java* class.
 You'll see that we just have a simple RestController that is smart enough to make the files in src/main/resources/static available for HTTP access.
 * Now that we've taken a look at how the app works go ahead and deploy it.
 * Once deployed navigate to *http://<LOOKUP YOUR ROUTE>/mqttListener.html* to see the incoming tweets!
 (You can lookup your route in the apps manager or by using the command below: